 Another consideration is in line with the recent trend of using beautiful, full-screen videos as backgrounds or in place of a hero image.
 This needs attention because you must consider that many mobile users are not connected to wifi when landing on your site.
 If a potential customer has to wait for a large video to load or burn extra data over their LTE network before they can even experience your website, chances are that they will just move on.
 So you have to determine if the value of the video exceeds that risk, or if you can have a mobile user automatically see a still image from the video or an alternate photo instead to the same effect.
 Research and strategy, people!

 With more than half of all internet usage being mobile, these are big questions, and ones that have additional layers to consider: mobile optimization.
 Don’t stop just at curating your content – slider or single image, hero video or still image, etc. Optimizing is an often neglected step.
-Pay attention to file sizes, load speeds (Google wants us to pay attention to this for SEO more than ever), UX, steer clear of Flash, don’t use pop-ups, etc.
+Pay attention to file sizes, load speeds (Google wants us to pay attention to this for SEO more than ever), UX Design, steer clear of Flash, don’t use pop-ups, etc.

 And we cannot overlook your content strategy.
 Having 800 carefully planned words on a home page might make Google happy, and it might be informative and boost click-through-rate on desktops if you’re careful about the presentation, but a mobile user is far more likely to be “on the go”.
 Often, it is best to curate your content for mobile to be sure that you are effectively communicating your brand and message without losing out to the human tendency to just skim and move on when we’re busy.

 Keep it simple and strategic.